sage-code/maj/alphabet.md

 **Modified: X**

-Letter `X` is pronounced like: `sh` in `sheep`.
-To avoid `ş` pronunciation letter `x` is replaced by `cs`.
-To make "x"  sound you must press the middle of your tongue on the roof top of the mouth and produce a whispering sound.
-To make this sound correctly your tongue is relaxed.
-The best IPA symbols for this sound is "ʂ".
+Letter `X` or `x` is pronounced like: `sh` in `sheep`.
+To avoid `ş` you can use group `cs`.
+To make "ş"  sound you must softly press the middle of your tongue on the roof top of the mouth and produce a voice-less fricative whispering sound.

-* Two letter word: "sh" exists in Maj and it means "keep quiet";
+* Two letter word: "sh" means "keep it quiet";
 * Xue is pronounced "ʂue" and represent a Chinese name;
-* Luxembourg is pronounced "Luʂemburg" and represents name of a state/town;
+* Luxembourg is written "Lucsemburg" in Maj to avoid "ʂ";

-If you don't know, Luxembourg has became an independent state in 1867.
+If you don't know, Luxembourg has became an independent town and state in 1867.

 **Modified: K**